futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ## Wrapping up

-One of the tradeoffs to achieve clear and elegant graph algorithms seemed to be shifting the complexity from the algorithm itself to the supporting data
+One of the trade-offs to achieve clear and elegant graph algorithms seemed to be shifting the complexity from the algorithm itself to the supporting data
-structures: for example implementing an inductive graph is more complex than implementing  an adjacency list, and using a min-heap in the shortest path or MST algorithms eliminates the need for bookkeeping when deciding which edge shoul be traversed next.
+structures: for example implementing an inductive graph is more complex than implementing  an adjacency list, and using a min-heap in the shortest path or MST algorithms eliminates the need for bookkeeping when deciding which edge should be traversed next.

 This exploration into graphs and related algorithms in functional programming